 field sites

 Haliburton Forest and Wild Life Reserve.
-Our team has collected baseline soil and water samples from Haliburton Forest in preparation for wollastonite application.
-This project aims to sequester tonnes of CO2 and re-establish calcium in the soil to reduce the impacts of acid rain on the forest.
+Our team has set up small plot trials (16 in total) with varying dosages of rock powder.
+This project aims to sequester tonnes of CO2 and re-establish calcium in the soil to reduce the impacts of historic acid rain on the forest.
+We’ve carried out a larger scale application and are performing complementary laboratory experiments.

 Learn more about Haliburton Forest and Wild Life Reserve here